WorkBoard triples again in 2019, raises $30M from a16z to celebrate – TechCrunch

 TechCrunch got Ulevitch, WorkBoard’s newest lead investor, on the phone.
 Ulevitch called Paknad “a force of nature” who “really connects to customers.”
 That was all well and good, but more fun were his notes on how the round came together.

 Paknad told Ulevitch after WorkBoard’s March 2019 Series B that her company would triple in the year.
-When it did, Ulevitch said she didn’t want to wait any longer to put money into the firm.
+When it did, Ulevitch said he didn’t want to wait any longer to put money into the firm.
 And the investment came together quickly, with the Andreessen Horowitz investor noting a roughly one-month timeframe for the deal’s lifecycle.

 This round isn’t hard to figure out.
 Fast-growing, efficient SaaS companies make investors dream of the next Slack.
 Let’s see if WorkBoard can double or triple in 2020.
 If so, we’ll be chatting with Paknad about exits and IPOs, not middle-sized, middle-stage rounds.